mengyingjiang/RSE-EF-indian/README.md

-This code is for "Random Subspace Ensemble With Enhanced Feature for Hyperspectral Image Classification."
+This code is for IEEE GEOSCIENCE AND REMOTE SENSING LETTERS paper "Random Subspace Ensemble With Enhanced Feature for Hyperspectral Image Classification."